amfairley/memorycards/PATCHNOTES.md

 - The `tableBuild` function has been revolutionised for clearer legibility and improved versatility and modification.
 This was done by splitting the function into separate functions that deal with only one or two tasks.
 These functions are then called within the tableBuild function.
 The functions are: `tableRow`, `tableColumn1`, `tableColumn2`, `tableColumn3`, `tableSelect1`, `tableSelect2`, and `tableSubmit`.
 The `tableBuild` function is now defined with integer and array parameters as opposed to previously just an integer.
 - The submit guess button click event was refactored and sections were defined as separate functions to streamline this rather messy chunk of code.
 The conditional to check whether the answer is correct is refactored as the `checkAnswer` function and the conditional to check the final score and give a corresponding message is refactored into the `result` function.
 This event listener has also been moved into the game.js file from the score.js file when [Bug 1](#bug-1) was fixed.
 - The reset button event listener had the check for the link to the score.js file removed, as this file is no longer needed as per the fix to [Bug 1](#bug-1).
 - An event listener for the quantity sequence length input has been added to allow the value to be submitted with the enter button as well as the play now button in a bid to ensure the accessibility of the game to all audiences.
+This addressed **Assessor Feedback 5**.
 - To address **Assessor Feedback 1,2,3** the `tableBuild` function no longer creates a fourth column, so the `tableColumn4` function was deleted.
 The correct answers are now stored in the global variable `results` which is used to calculate the final score in the `submitGuess` function and is reset in the reset button event listener.

+### Patch 1.01 Testing
+#### Manual testing

 ### Patch 1.01 Validation
 #### Accessibility